Five highlights from posit::conf(2024)

 The new QuartoLive extension brings WebAssembly-powered code blocks and exercises to Quarto HTML documents.
 George Stagg demonstrated how to use QuartoLive to create exercises with hints, solutions, and custom grading algorithms.
 In addition, the HTML-based output works on constrained devices like mobile phones.

-The community continues to extend Quarto to add even more functionality.
-Explore Mickaël Canouil’s Extensions Gallery for examples, including Andrew Bray’s scrollytelling extension!
+The community continues extending Quarto to add even more functionality.
+Explore Mickaël Canouil’s Extensions Gallery for examples, including Andrew Bray’s scrollytelling extension (video here)!

 Shiny keeps getting shinier

 At conf, the Shiny team demonstrated how Shiny developers can embrace AI, with Joe Cheng sharing a Shiny app featuring an AI-powered sidebot and Winston Chang showcasing the Shiny Assistant.
-People are already building some amazing things with the Shiny Assistant, and you can sign up for invite-only access here.
+People are already building some amazing things with the Shiny Assistant, and as of October 2024, it is available for public use!

 Carson Sievert introduced the shinywidgets package in Python, bringing ipywidgets’ interactive web-based visualizations to Shiny.
-Now, Shiny for Python users can use Jupyter Widgets as Shiny outputs.
+Now, Shiny for Python developers can use Jupyter Widgets as Shiny outputs.

 Barret Schloerke followed by demonstrating how to create editable data frames in Shiny for Python, enabling real-time data manipulation directly within interactive web apps.